 According to the Sant tradition, as exemplified by Tulsi Sahib, one must follow a living guru.
 It is said that past Sants cannot take the soul back to the God.
-This is due to two main reasons:

-- 1) the original message of the Sants is believed to be misconstrued after the Sant passes away, while the teachings of a living Sant are pure and charged; - 2) and guru-bhakti (devotion to one's guru) aids one's spiritual progress, simply because it is believed to be easier to love someone alive and tangible than someone who has been dead for centuries.
+This is due to two main reasons: 1) the original message of the Sants is believed to be misconstrued after the Sant passes away, while the teachings of a living Sant are pure and charged; 2) and guru-bhakti (devotion to one's guru) aids one's spiritual progress, simply because it is believed to be easier to love someone alive and tangible than someone who has been dead for centuries.
 At all times, contends this philosophy, at least one God-realized soul ("Son of God") walks the face of the earth imparting divine secrets for those spiritually searching souls.
 3) Shabd: And lastly, the Sants, emerging as heirs to a mixed tradition, can be distinguished from other followers of Indian spirituality by the emphasis they give to a practice known as surat shabd yoga, perhaps the most distinctive feature of the Sant tradition.
 Surat simply means spirit entity or soul, shabd refers to the sound-current, and yoga, in this context, means union.
 Hence, it is the ancient science of joining the soul with the sound-current.
 This sound-current is believed to be the manifestation of the Divine that resounds in every being in creation and upholds all creation.
 It is also known as the "Audible Life Stream," "Music of the Spheres," "Nad, " "Logos," "Akash Bani," "Divine Melody/Harmony," "Word," "Light and Sound," etc. One who seeks liberation (moksa) from the unending cycle of birth and death (samsara) must sit in meditation, withdraw one's consciousness from the body, contact this divine melody within, and attach oneself to it.

-1. Discuss about the Sant tradition in Maharashtra.
-2. Discuss about Sant tradition in north India.
+Check your progress - 1.
+Discuss about the Sant tradition in Maharashtra.

+Notes - 2.
+Discuss about Sant tradition in north India.

+4.4 LETS SUM UP

 Tulsidas was born in Rajpur, in the district of Banda in Uttar Pradesh, in Samvat 1589 or 1532 A.D.
 He was a Sarayuparina Brahmin by birth and is regarded as an incarnation of Valmiki, the author of Ramayana written in Sanskrit.
 His father's name was Atmaram Shukla Dube and his mother's name Hulsi.
 Tulsidas did not cry at the time of his birth.
 He was born with all the thirty-two teeth intact.
 In childhood his name was Tulsiram or Ram Bola.

 Sant tradition.
 In Indian religions, a sant is a holy or dedicated religious person.
 He or she is thus equivalent to a sādhū (fem., sadhvī).
 More specifically, Sant traditions are those in which a succession of styles and teachings have been developed and transmitted.

+4.5 KEYWORDS

 Sant - Saint

 Nirguna - without qualities

 Saguna - Positive qualities

 4.6 QUESTION FOR REVIEW

-- 1. Write about the life of Tulsidas. - 2.
-Discuss about thee Sant tradition.
+- 1. Write about the life of Tulsidas.

+- 2. Discuss about thee Sant tradition.

+4.7 SUGGESTED READING

 Bhakti and Bhakti Movement: A New Perspective by Krishna Sharma

-4.8 ANSWERS TO CHECK YOUR PROGRSS
+4.8 ANSWERS TO CHECK YOUR PROGRESS

+1. Hint - 4.4

+2. Hint - 4.4

 UNIT 5 - SUFI - ORIGINS

+STRUCTURE

 - 5.0 Objective

 - 5.1 Introduction

 - 5.2 Origin

-- 5.2 Let's Sum Up
+- 5.2 Lets Sum Up

 - 5.4 Keywords

 - 5.5 Questions For Review

 - 5.6 Suggested Readings

 - 5.8 Answers to check your progress

+5.0 OBJECTIVE

 To learn about the origin of Sufism.